TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

            dict(mapping, **kwarg)
            dict(iterable, **kwarg)

-   Return a new dictionary initialized from an optional positional argument and a possibly empty set of keyword arguments.
+   Return a new dictionary initialized kutoka an optional positional argument and a possibly empty set of keyword arguments.

    If no positional argument is given, an empty dictionary is created.